Bhola from satellite in 1970

 This was the first natural disaster in the world that helped trigger a civil war and a creation of a new state.

-Who was Cyclone Bhola? – A small history
+What was Cyclone Bhola? – A small history

 A tropical storm “Nora” (cyclone) developed in the South china sea, Western Pacific Ocean on October 31 and crossed into North Indian Ocean on November 5, at that time it was a remnant low pressure.
 Remnants of Nora again intensified into a depression on November 8 and intensified gradually to become a major hurricane on November 11, it had winds up to 115 mph, making it a very severe cyclonic storm on Indian Meteorological scale.